Cathedral Of Barcelona History

 Cathedral of Barcelona Historical Facts

-History Of Barcelona Cathedral
+Cathedral Of Barcelona Facts

 • The Barcelona Cathedral has an open-air garden, also termed cloisters.
 Every day, 13 geese roam around in this area, taking a bath in the water fountain named Font de les Oques.
 The number “13” signifies the age at which Eulalia took her last breath.